dialogic-godot/documentation/documentation/characters-and-portraits.md

 #### 1.1 General

 - **Display Name:**
-  *This string will be shown on the name label.*
+  *This string will be shown on the name label.
+Notably this can be a variable if you want the display name to change during the game.
+Just put the variable name in curly brackets.*

 - **Nicknames:**
-  *These strings (comma separated) will also be considered for the `Autocolor names` option.*
+  *These strings (comma separated) will also be considered for the `Autocolor names` option (in the text settings).*

 - **Description:**
   *Does nothing.
 Could help you remember what this character was for.*